etri-edgeai/nn-comp-discblock/README.md

 ### Overview
 This repository contains the official implementation for the papaer, "Block-wise Word Embedding Compression Revisited: Better Weighting and Structuring", Findings of EMNLP 2021.
+It contains all the implementations for the paper, and we are working on 100% reproduction with yaml-based configuration.

 ### Requirements
 * python3, torch, scipy, numpy for discblock.
 For each task, you need to install required packages.